EUROPE MARKETS: European Stocks Waver As Traders Digest Weak Inflation Data

 What is driving the market?

-The indecisive trading action came as investors digested more turmoil in the U.S. administration.
-Media reports said President Donald Trump was planning to sack his national security adviser H.R.
-McMaster , which would be the second high-profile firing from the White House this week.
-Secretary of State Rex Tillerson was fired on Tuesday and replaced with CIA Director Mike Pompeo.
+Turmoil in the Trump administration has added to volatile trade, with the U.S. president expected to fire his national security adviser H.R.
+McMaster , according to news reports, which would be the second high-profile firing from the White House this week.
+Secretary of State Rex Tillerson was replaced with Central Intelligence Agency Director Mike Pompeo on Tuesday.

+White House press secretary Sarah Huckabee Sanders dismissed that suggestion in a tweet late Thursday, but administration officials have reportedly confirmed it.

 Concerns over a possible trade war between the U.S. and key trading partners were still weighing on investors' minds as well, analysts said.
 The White House said on Wednesday it will seek to trim the U.S.'s trade deficit with China by $100 billion, using tariffs.
 The European Union, meanwhile, was working to get the bloc exempt from the tariffs.